randymized/malifi/Readme.md

 The original idea of metadata was to specify and make available information about a page or resource such as its name (perhaps needed by another resource when creating breadcrumb navigation) or whether authorization is required to access the resource.
 But it soon became apparent that it could hold much more information, including configuration information for Malifi itself.
 Metadata can include just about any immutable value and, depending upon where it is defined, may pertain to the entire server, a site, a directory within a site or an individual file or resource.

 The metadata for any directory is specified in a `_default.meta.js` (or `_default.meta.coffee` or `_default.meta.json`) file.
 Server-wide default metadata is defined in `<malifi directory>/base-site/_default.meta.coffee`.
-A default value of all metadata recognized by Malifi is defined there and comments in that file describe each of those metadata elements.
-Metadata elements whose name starts with an underscore are reserved for malifi and its extensions.
+A default value of all metadata recognized by Malifi is defined there and comments in that file describe each of those metadata properties.
+Metadata properties whose name starts with an underscore are reserved for malifi and its extensions.

 When Malifi is initialized, the root directory of a site to be served must be provided as the first parameter.
 If an optional second parameter is provided, it will be merged with the base-site metadata so that any of the argument options override base-site metadata.
 If there is a `_default.meta` module in common site's root directory (the directory provided as the first parameter), this will be merged with the result of the options merge to arrive at the server-wide metadata.